 Source: adapted from CDC.gov

 All volunteer needs will be posted to the Center for Volunteer & Nonprofit Leadership website and updated as needs arise.
-We strongly encourage you to volunteer with existing organizations and activities and follow their guidelines as well as those from the County Health Department.
+We strongly encourage you to volunteer with existing organizations and activities.

-If you do not have PPE to donate but still wish to help, consider donating to Marin Community Foundation's COVID-19 Relief Fund.
+If you wish to help. consider donating to Marin Community Foundation's COVID-19 Relief Fund.

-The COVID-19 Relief Fund is being used to soften the social and economic impacts of the pandemic with five main efforts:
+The COVID-19 Relief Fun has been used to soften the social and economic impacts of the pandemic with five main efforts:

 - Emergency rental assistance for low-income residents